dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 ## 5.3.
 Declarative vs Imperative

-If we want to build a universal control plane for handling all our infrastructure we need to base it on some core design ideas.
-First of all we need to want to build our infrastructure as Infrastructure as Code (IaC) using as much declarative configuration as possible.
-We want to limit the amount of imperatives commands and long script of sequential steps as much as possible.
+If we want to build a universal control plane for handling all our infrastructure, we need to base it on some core design ideas.
+First of all, we need to want to build our infrastructure as Infrastructure as Code (IaC) using as much declarative configuration as possible.
+We want to limit the amount of imperatives commands and long scripts of sequential steps as much as possible.

 Declarative and Imperative is two different DevOps Paradigms.
 Declarative Programming specifies _what_ final state we want, while imperative programming specifies _how_ we want to get to a given state.